Patrick F. Philbin

-Patrick F. Philbin is an American lawyer who served as Deputy Counsel to the President and Deputy Assistant to the President in the Office of White House Counsel in the Donald J. Trump administration.
+Patrick F. Philbin is an American lawyer who served as Deputy Counsel to the President and Deputy Assistant to the President in the Office of White House Counsel in the Donald Trump administration.
 He previously served in the Department of Justice during the George W. Bush administration.

 Academics

 Philbin is a graduate of the Roxbury Latin School in Boston, Massachusetts.
 He holds a B.A. in History from Yale University where he graduated summa cum laude in 1989 and was a member of Phi Beta Kappa.
 He received his J.D. from Harvard Law School in 1992, magna cum laude, where he was executive editor of the Harvard Law Review.
 In addition, he received a Diploma in Legal Studies from the University of Cambridge in 1995.